50 influential Baylor women you should know

 IN OTHER FIELDS

 Many of these women (and others) have been recognized across campus over the years.
 For instance, the program Garland served so well is now the Diana R. Garland School of Social Work, while the Louise Herrington School of Nursing was named for Ornelas in 2000.
 Roxy Grove Hall (a performance space attached to Waco Hall) and Earle Hall (a residential facility that houses the Science and Health Living Learning Community) honor two more of the women above.
-Other locations on campus named for Baylor women include Allen Residence Hall, Georgia Burleson Hall, Ruth Collins Hall, Glennis McCrary Music Building, Stacy Riddle Forum, Sadie Jo Black Gardens and Vara Martin Daniel Plaza.
+Other locations on campus named for Baylor women include Allen, Alexander and Collins residence halls, Georgia Burleson Hall, Betty Lou Mays Soccer Field, Glennis McCrary Music Building, the Mary Gibbs Jones Family and Consumer Sciences building, Stacy Riddle Forum, Sadie Jo Black Gardens and Vara Martin Daniel Plaza.

 Here’s to the women of Baylor who have made this university what it is today, and to the current female students, alumni, faculty and staff whose accomplishments we’ve yet to write about.

 (There’s not enough room, even on a blog, to list every notable Baylor woman.
 But if there’s someone you think particularly deserves to be honored here, please let us know!)